matteing/blog/content/posts/handling-the-jerks.md

 ### Mitigation attempt #1: the ban hammer

-So as any panicking citizen does when they receive a DDoS on their production server, I picked up the mighty ol' ban hammer, wielding its lightweight yet strong titanium alloy construction and utilizing it to kick some ass.
+So as any panicking citizen does when they receive a DDoS on their production server, I picked up the mighty ol' ban hammer, wielding its lightweight yet strong titanium alloy build and utilizing it to kick some ass.

 I used Ol' Reliable and banned the offending IP addresses.